vikashrao627-glitch/-Superstore-Marketing-Analysis/README.md

 ### Analysis Includes

-- Customer segments
+- Customer Segments
-- Campaign response
+- Campaign Response
-- Product spending
+- Product Spending
-- Purchase channels
+- Purchase Channels
+- Customer Behavior
-- Customer behavior
+- Customer Value
-- Marketing opportunities
+- Marketing Opportunities

 ---

 # 👥 Customer Segment Details

-Customer segmentation is an important part of the project.
+Customer segmentation is one of the major components of this project.

-The analysis uses **RFM — Recency, Frequency, and Monetary Value** to group customers based on their purchasing behavior.
+The analysis uses **RFM — Recency, Frequency, and Monetary Value** to understand customer purchasing behavior and classify customers into actionable groups.

 <p align="center">